From BlackBerry’s rebirth to Facebook’s ‘Zucker punch’: Promise and threat this week

 Quebec just might have some when it unveils its budget later in the day.

-The province "continues to lean toward surpluses, debt reduction and tax relief, standing in stark contrast" to Ontario, noted Bank of Montreal.
+The province "continues to lean toward surpluses, debt reduction and tax relief," standing in "stark contrast" to Ontario, noted Bank of Montreal.

 In fact, Quebec "will be tabling a fifth straight year in the black, with some modest further tax relief likely on the business side (recall that personal income taxes were reduced last year)," BMO's Canadian rates and macro strategist, Benjamin Reitzes, and Mr. Kavcic said in a lookahead.